NotHumanFF/NotHumanFF/README.md

 # 💫 About Me:
-I am Parth awasthi, An enthusiastic computer engineering student and A MERN stack developer 💻. who is actively seeking opportunities with a desire to work with open source project in order to strengthen my skills.
+I am Parth awasthi, A computer engineering student and A MERN stack developer 💻. who is actively seeking opportunities to work with open source project in order to strengthen my skills.
 If you have any, you can contact me and we can have a hands on it.

 ## 🌐 Socials: